lewisl9029/just-save-webextension/README.md

 Just Save is built on top of the WebExtensions API, which means it can work across multiple browsers and will remain compatible with Firefox even after XUL-based addons become deprecated.

-Just Save is completely free and open-source.
-Feel free to visit the [GitHub repo](https://github.com/lewisl9029/just-save-webextension) if you'd like to see the source code, report an issue, or contribute changes.